jasonraimondi/jasonraimondi.com/content/posts/absolute-imports-in-next-js-typescript.md

 title: Absolute Imports in NextJS
 ---

-Fully Qualified Namespaces allow you to use absolute import paths instead of the relative hell that typically exists.
+Fully qualified name[spaces] (FQN) allow you to use absolute import paths instead of the relative hell that typically exists.

 <!--more-->